 The fat-burning benefits of low-intensity exercise get lots of publicity, but it turns out that sprint- and speed-oriented workouts may actually deliver as good or even better weight-loss results.

 Here’s why: It’s true that working at a lower intensity is easier to ma intain for longer workouts (an hour or more) and that it allows you to burn a greater percentage of fat calories (as opposed to calories derived from carbohydrate or glycogen stores).
 But minute for minute, this lower level of exertion burns substantially fewer total calories, and thus fewer fat calories overall.
-(For more on the subject, see “A Better Way to Burn Fat” in the January/February 2007 archives.)
+(For more on the subject, see “A Better Way to Burn Fat”.)

 Research indicates that adding interval training and other high-intensity exercise to your fitness regimen also conditions your body to burn more fat during moderate-intensity exercise.